5calV/filebrowser-install-script/README.md

 1. Navigate into the folder which contains the files of this repository

-2. Run "./install.sh"

-## Change port / working directory / IP

-Please change the IP-Address in "/etc/filebrowser.json" to yours.
+2. Change the IP-Address and working directory in "filebrowser.json" to yours.

 Default port: 8080
 <br>
 Default working directory: /var/www/html
 <br>
 You can change the working directory, the port FileBrowser is running on and many more settings in /etc/filebrowser.json

+3. Run "./install.sh"

 ## First Login